ordergroove/sculptorjs/README.md

 ## Required Base CSS
 After Sculptor JS is installed, please reference the base css in your page.
-This can be as simple as copy/pasting the css in node_modules/sculptorjs/dist/sculptor.css to your existing stylesheets.
+This can be as simple as copy/pasting the css in node_modules/sculptorjs/dist/sculptor.css to your existing stylesheets or referencing the file directly.

-If you are running with LESS then please feel free to import node_modules/sculptorjs/src/sculptor.less
+NOTE: If you're running with LESS then please feel free to @import "node_modules/sculptorjs/src/sculptor.less"

-## Final Test
+## Make Sure It's Working
 Load up your HTML page in your favorite browser and you should no longer be seeing the native select elements but their Sculptor JS counterparts.